Micro Food Business Investment Scheme

 Existing micro food and drink manufacturing enterprises that are processing primary agricultural or horticultural produce will be eligible to apply.

 A micro enterprise is an enterprise which employs less than 10 full time equivalent employees with a total annual turnover of less than €2 million (GDP £1.8 million).

 For the purpose of the scheme:

 - an existing micro enterprise is defined as a business able to provide two full sets of annual accounts (as submitted to HMRC)

 - primary agricultural produce is defined as red meat, pig meat, poultry meat, eggs, milk, potatoes, fruit and vegetables, or cereals and seeds

 Businesses and projects may be located in a rural or urban area.
 Projects involving fisheries or aquaculture products are not eligible.

 Projects funded under this scheme should provide direct benefits to the supply chain by improving commercial links between Northern Ireland food processors and the farmers and growers who produce the raw materials, particularly the local farmers and growers.

-Find full eligibility criteria and the priorities for the funding in DAERA’s Micro Food Business Investment Scheme information booklet and guidance notes.
+Find full eligibility criteria and the priorities for the funding in DAERA’s Micro Food Business Investment Scheme booklet.